 Are we allowed to camp in the car-park overnight?

 Strictly no one is allowed to stay overnight in the car-park.
 The boom gates are locked and if anyone remains in the car-park they will not be able to leave until the gates are unlocked the next morning.
-This poses a major risk in case of bush fire (unable to escape) or a medical emergency, etc.
+This poses a major risk in case of bush fire (unable to escape) a medical or other emergency.

 Where do Ghost Tours start from?